Evan Gill

 Evan Gill (born August 19, 1992) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL).
 He played CIS football at the University of Manitoba.

-Early life
+Early life and education

 Gill is a graduate of Churchill High School in Winnipeg, Manitoba.
 He was a multi-sport athlete and provincial champion in four different sports.

 College career

 In 2010, Gill redshirted as a true freshman.

 In 2011, he started at defensive end playing all 8 regular season games recording 32.5 Tackles, 3.5 sacks, and 6.5 tackles for loss.
 Following the 2011 season, he was selected to represent Canada at the IFAF 2012 International Bowl.
 The game featured the top 50 under 19 Americans on Team USA.
 Gill played with the IFAF World Team which was made up of 50 players from 22 countries outside of the United States.
 He recorded 5 tackles, 2 sacks and a fumble recovery as the team's top defensive performer while the World Team upset Team USA 35-29.
 Team USA featured standouts such as Quarterback Jameis Winston, Running Back Todd Gurley, and Linebacker Noor Davis.

 In 2012, he moved from defensive end to defensive tackle, and recorded 23 tackles, and 3 tackles for a loss in 8 regular season games.

 In 2013, at defensive tackle, he recorded 29.5 tackles, 4 sacks, 8 tackles for a loss.
 Playing in all 8 regular season games, the Bisons also hosted the Canada West semifinal which featured the University of Saskatchewan Huskies.
 The Bisons won 37-36 on a failed field goal attempt, then advanced to the Hardy Cup final where they were defeated by the University of Calgary Dinos.

 In 2014, he played in two games.
 His season ended after suffering an Anterior Cruciate Ligament tear.